cityofaustin/joplin/README/save_publish_req.md

 #### Form container
 - Required ✅
-    - Description
+    - Description : 'description_en',
-    - Formstack URL
+    - Formstack URL : 'form_url_en',
 - Not Required ❌
     - Topic
     - Related departments

 #### Topic
 - Required ✅
     - Topic collection (Although this could be a weird chicken-egg situation.
-So maybe ❌)
+So maybe ❌) : 'topiccollections'
-    - Top link	✅
+    - Top link: 'top_pages',
 - Not Required ❌
     - Description (for now, but will want this later)
     - Image

 #### Topic collection
 - Required ✅
-    - Theme
+    - Theme : 'theme'
 - Not Required ❌
     - Description (for now, but will want this later)
     - Image